Learning to Sample in Variable Neighborhood Search Algorithm for Urban Cable Routing Optimization: Introduction

 In urban distribution systems, the segment spanning from the 110/10 kV primary substation (i.e., high-voltage (HV) substation) through the 10 kV feeders to the 10/0.4 kV distribution transformers (i.e., medium-voltage (MV) substations) constitutes the MV distribution network (DN).
 The associated cable infrastructure is typically designed with closed‑loop feeder configurations operated in an open‑loop manner, enabling back‑feeding from multiple sources when required.
 Common layouts include interconnected and ring feeders, which can be energized from opposite ends or from a common source \cite{diaz2002application}, as illustrated in Fig. \fref{fig: cable structure}.
 This arrangement supports flexible switching and maintains normal service continuity under any single‑contingency \(N-1\) conditions, thereby enhancing reliability and operational resilience.

-The cable routing problem is typically modeled as a combinatorial optimization problem (COP), where the goal is to determine the lowest-cost cable paths between substations, while satisfying capacity constraints, connection requirements, and geographical limitations.
-The detailed description of this problem can be found in \sref{Problem Formulation}.
+The cable routing problem is typically formulated as a bilevel combinatorial optimization problem (COP), wherein the objective is to determine the minimum-cost cable routing paths between substations while satisfying capacity constraints, connection requirements, and geographical limitations.
+The upper-level problem seeks to optimize the interconnection topology among substations, whereas the corresponding lower-level problem determines the detailed cable routing paths given the connectivity configuration decisions.
+A detailed mathematical formulation of this problem is provided in \sref{Problem Formulation}.
 In contrast to cable routing challenges in wind farms and rural areas \cite{dutta2012optimal, cazzaro2020heuristic}, urban cables can only be installed beneath roads and not through existing buildings \cite{bai2020hazard}.
 This restriction complicates decision-making in two key ways: (i) Cable Length Considerations: the feeder length between substations cannot be calculated directly by Euclidean distance, but depends on specific cable routes that strictly along the roads; (ii) Cost Reduction through Overlapping Cables: construction costs include not just the cable procurement cost but also the road-trenching cost, which is much more expensive.
 Consequently, the shortest-path routing between two substations does not necessarily yield the lowest total construction cost.
 In many cases, deploying multiple feeders in parallel along the same road segment can reduce the total cost through overlap, even if it increases the aggregate length of cable installed \cite{deveci2019electrical}.
 Fig. \fref{fig: two statements} gives a schematic diagram to further illustrate these two points.
 These factors make the problem greatly complex: the decision-making space expands from $2^{N_{s}^2}$ to $2^{(N_{r}+N_{s})^2}$, where $N_{s}$ is the number of substations and $N_{r}$ is the number of road junctions.
 Typically, \(N_r\) exceeds \(N_s\) by one to two orders of magnitude.